rosmo-robot/rosmo-robot.github.io/build.md

     Interchanging the trigger and echo wires is a common error using that part.

-ZiobotLib has a rangefinder class that takes care of the sending and receiving signals to the sensor.
+RosmoLib has a rangefinder class that takes care of the sending and receiving signals to the sensor.
 All the program has to do is request the distance, and the library returns it.
 There is a single method called distance() that returns the distance to the nearest object